mentalwellbeing/mentalwellbeing.github.io/_pages/meditation.md

 &nbsp;

-***There are many types of meditation, but most have four elements in common:***
+***There are many types of meditation, but most have three elements in common:***
 - a quiet location; a specific, comfortable posture (sitting, lying down, walking)
 - a focus of attention (sensations of the breath or body part, a specially chosen word or set of words, an object)
-- and an open attitude (letting distractions come and go naturally without judging them)
+- an open attitude (letting distractions come and go naturally without judging them)

 &nbsp;
 &nbsp;